ubisoft/mobydq/README.md

 ![Data pipeline](https://github.com/alexisrolland/data-quality/blob/development/doc/data_pipeline.png)

 # Getting Started
 Skip the bla bla and run your data quality indicators by following the [Getting Started Guide](https://github.com/alexisrolland/data-quality/wiki/Getting-Started).
-Refer to the documentation below for a better understanding of the framework, its concepts and how it works.
+The complete documentation is also available on [Github wiki](https://github.com/alexisrolland/data-quality/wiki) if you wish to better understanding the framework, its concepts and how it works.

 # Requirements
 ## Install Docker